dtarb/TauDEM/README.md

 }
 ```

-This debugging setup is invaluable for understanding TauDEM's flow direction algorithms, watershed delineation logic, and spatial data processing workflows!
+This debugging setup is helpful for understanding TauDEM's flow direction algorithms, watershed delineation logic, and spatial data processing workflows!

 #### Configure Tasks for Building/Compiling